The 10 Best Paid and Free Adobe Illustrator Alternatives

 In this post, we’ll explore 10 best alternatives to Adobe Illustrator.

 For context, graphic designers work on two types of static image formats: vectors and rasters.
 Vectors are made from lines, curves, and shapes (plus some machine learning magic).
 Rasters are comprised of pixels.

-If you’re looking for Adobe Illustrator alternatives to create digital graphics, logos, illustrations, and animations for print, web, and interfaces — you’re in the right place.
+If you’re looking for a vector editor to create digital graphics, logos, illustrations, and animations for print, web, and interfaces, you’re in the right place.